TheTorProject/gettor/README.md

   [osx]
   ...

 --- END FILE ---

 You can also check providers/dropbox.links for a better example.

-Core: the heart of GetTor.
+*Core*: the heart of GetTor.
 Receives requests for links for a certain OS and language and respond accordingly.
 It also presents an easy way for scripts to create links file.

-SMTP: Receives requests via email, process them, contact the core module if necessary and respond to the user in the specified language.
+*SMTP*: Receives requests via email, process them, contact the core module if necessary and respond to the user in the specified language.
 People can send blank or dummy emails to it to receive a help message describing how to ask for links.
 Email forwarding is used to redirect the emails to GetTor.

-XMPP: Same as above, but via XMPP (account needed).
+*XMPP*: Same as above, but via XMPP (account needed).
 It has been tested with dukgo.com, jabber.ccc.de, riseup.net.
 It doesn't seem to be able to interact with gtalk users.

-Twitter: Receive requests via Twitter direct messages, contact the core module if necessary and respond to the user in the specified language.
+*Twitter*: Receive requests via Twitter direct messages, contact the core module if necessary and respond to the user in the specified language.
 Unfinished.

-DB: Store anonymous info about the people that interact with GetTor in order to keep count of the number of requests per person and avoid malicious users that try to collapse the service.
+*DB*: Store anonymous info about the people that interact with GetTor in order to keep count of the number of requests per person and avoid malicious users that try to collapse the service.
 It also keeps count of how many requests GetTor has received during its lifetime.
 A lot of other data was being saved in the original gsoc project, but it was changed to save the minimum.

-Blacklist: Provide a mechanism to avoid flood and deny interaction to malicious users.
+*Blacklist*: Provide a mechanism to avoid flood and deny interaction to malicious users.

-Providers scripts: every supported provider should have a script to automatically upload packages to 'the cloud' and create the corresponding links files.
+*Providers scripts*: every supported provider should have a script to automatically upload packages to 'the cloud' and create the corresponding links files.
 The script should consider the following steps:

-  1) Upload the packages.
+ * Upload the packages.
-  2) Get the sha256 checksum of the files uploaded.
+ * Get the sha256 checksum of the files uploaded.
-  3) Get the PGP key fingerprint that signed the files.
+ * Get the PGP key fingerprint that signed the files.
-  4) Check for .asc file for every package uploaded.
+ * Check for .asc file for every package uploaded.
-  5) Put all together in a '.link' file (using the core module).
+ * Put all together in a '.link' file (using the core module).

 What is the current status of the new GetTor?